menuclose

 Is Ally Invest a good broker?

 Ally Invest is a great choice for existing Ally Bank customers who want a simple way to start investing without switching platforms.
 It’s a solid fit for long-term, buy-and-hold investors who don’t need advanced tools or trading features.
-One of its standout strengths is its strong access to fixed-income markets and research, along with a broad selection of mutual funds.
+One of its standout strengths is its strong access to fixed-income markets and research, along with a broad selection of mutual funds and a strong fixed-income offering.

 However, if you’re a short-term trader, rely heavily on mobile trading, or need advanced charting and strategy tools, you may find Ally Invest a bit limiting.
 While the platform is convenient, those looking for a more feature-rich experience might want to explore other brokerage options.